urbanairship/node-connect-client/README.md

 ## Notes

+If an error is encountered during a request, a bad status code is encountered, or JSON parsing of an event fails, an `'error'` event will be emitted with the relevant information.

 This module will handle connecting and maintaining a connection to Urban Airship's Connect service.
 If its connection is ever severed, it will do its best to resume at the last seen offset.